rcoh/rcoh-dot-me-v2/content/posts/rust-linked-list-basically-impossible.md

 I won't attempt to describe these implications here -- there are too many and I don't understand most of them.
 The one that is important to note, however, is that if you pass a value directly to a function, the function (and the return value of the function, if there is one) now owns your value.
 You can't use it anymore.

-Our first try at implementing this will hit problems immediately.
+Our first try at implementing a linked list based on the struct above will hit problems immediately.
 ```rust
 // must be mut so we can modify it
 let mut head = Node {